 7.2 The Seller may by giving notice to the Buyer at any time up to seven days before delivery increase the Price of the Goods to reflect any increase in the cost to the Seller which is due to factors occurring after the making of the Contract which are beyond the reasonable control of the Seller (including, without limitation, foreign exchange fluctuations, taxes and duties, and the cost of labour, materials and other manufacturing costs).

-8.1 Payment of the Price for the Goods is due within 30 days of the date of the invoice
+8.1 Payment of the Price for the Goods is due 30 days end of the month

 8.2 Time for payment shall be of the essence.

 8.3 No payment shall be deemed to have been received until the Seller has received cleared funds.